 Vice President of Membership

-Christine Angelone has been with ASPCO since 2014 and is excited to have recently joined the board.
+Christine Angelone has been with ASPCO since 2014.
 Christine works as a marketing professional by day and owns and operates POOR GIRL EMPIRE, LLC. with her partner Alexander Bingham by night.
 She also is an avid writer, illustrator and proud resident of South Austin.

 Abbey Tootle is a founding member of ASPCO.
 The Project Management skills she blasts at Apple are put to good use as she helps manage our co-op in ways that are impossible to count.
 Abbey is a self-proclaimed Excel and Quickbooks nerd, and she makes sure our co-op stays in the black.
 She is a marathon runner, Rotarian, and all around awesome blossom (extra awesome)!
 She is our #1 fan and cheerleader, and her efforts are inimitable.
 Also, her husband James wrote this.